Skeleton-based Relational Reasoning for Group Activity Analysis: Experiments

 With regard to the activities directly involving the volleyball, Spike seems to be more distinguishable, obtaining the highest accuracy results in average.
 Pass and Set in the other hand have a greater confusion between them, and also some miss-labeling for Set as Spike.
-A possible cause for these confusion is that the pose estimation might have some errors -- due to model precision or occlusion -- in the hands and arms joints, which are more important for identifying these activities.
-Such issues might be automatically sorted out when more precise pose estimation models come out.
+A possible cause for these confusions are that the pose estimation might have some errors -- due to model precision or occlusion -- in the hands and arms joints, which are more important for identifying these activities.
+Such issues might be automatically sorted out when more precise pose estimation models are available.
 Another reason might be temporally related.
-Since these activities often happens in a sequence (i.e. Pass $\Rightarrow$ Set $\Rightarrow$ Spike), and the temporal length of our input comprises the whole snippet duration, it is possible our method is labeling the scene with the previous or next activity instead of the central one.
+These activities often happen in a sequence (i.e. Pass $\Rightarrow$ Set $\Rightarrow$ Spike), and the temporal length of our input comprises the whole snippet duration, thus it is possible our method is labeling the scene with the previous or next activity instead of the central one.
 This could be solved by adding a mechanism to learn the temporal dynamics and causality between actions, or by giving more weight to the central activity.